-I worked in a company once where there was a wellbeing at work problem.
+I worked in a company once where there was a wellbeing problem.
+A major problem.
 Sickness levels were high.
 Burnout was on the increase.
 Long-term sick leave was at a level I’d never seen it before.

 It was a real problem.

 Faced with this dramatic problem (a moral and financial problem) the execs retreated to chat it through.
-And they had a break-through.
+They had a break-through.

 Genius, let’s teach our people how to be more resilient.